egifadli/Egi-IP-Subnet-Calculator/README.md

 # Egi-IP-Subnet-Calculator
+# Please Read This Instruction, So That Errors Do Not Occur
 This Application is useful for IP Calculation & Subnet Calculation.
 Hope this application can be useful for everyone that need's IP Calculator in their PC, Desktop or Laptops.
 Feel free if you want ask to me & improve this application.
 Build tutorial will uploaded soon in my Youtube Channel.